lfoswald/lfoswald.github.io/_pages/about.md

 * The public perception of climate change, the psychology of sustainable behavior and science communication.
 * Public opinion, political polarization, conspiracy myths and online extremism.
 * Human-technology interaction, especially risk perception and technology acceptance in the face of crises (e.g. climate engineering and Covid contact tracing).
-* Critical perspectives on (seemingly quick and easy) technological solutions to complex social problems (e.g. "Smart Cities" and AI).

 ## Most recent work